nazim848/mintlify-landing-page-css-assignment/readme.md

 ## A modern landing page inspired by the clean documentation experience of Mintlify.

-This project focuses on structured layout systems, documentation-style sections, developer-focused UI blocks, and minimal visual noise.
+This project focuses on structured layout systems, documentation-style sections, developer-focused UI blocks, and minimal visual noise using on pure CSS.

 ## ✨ Why This Project